Lal (actor)

-M. P. Michael (born 2 December 1958), better known by his stage name Lal, is an Indian actor, director, screenwriter, producer and distributor who predominantly works in Malayalam and Tamil films and in a few Telugu films.
+M. P. Michael (born 2 December 1958), better known by his stage name Lal (/ml/), is an Indian actor, director, screenwriter, producer and distributor who predominantly works in Malayalam and Tamil films and in a few Telugu films.
 Lal has won several awards, including a National Film Award – Special Mention for acting (2012), two Kerala State Film Awards for Best Actor (2008, 2013), and a Filmfare Award for Best Actor – Malayalam (2008).
 He is the owner of Lal Media Arts, a post-production studio.

 Early life

 Lal was born as Michael to the late M. A. Paul and late Philomina, as their eldest son.
 He received his schooling at St. Augustine's High School, Ernakulam.
 His brother, Alex Paul is a music composer in the Malayalam film industry and his son, Jean is a movie director in the same industry.
 Lal's younger sister Neena's son, Balu Varghese is an actor in the Malayalam film industry.